Москва

 • — offer quality and unobtrusive service so that nothing around you distracts you from each other.

 Lambic is an ideal restaurant for a romantic dinner in Moscow also because we have really delicious food.
-The menu has everything: you can choose something light, if you do not want to eat too much at night, or order a dense dish of meat or poultry.
+The menu has everything: you can choose something light, if you do not want to eat too much at night, or order a hearty dish of meat or poultry.
 We have not forgotten about delicacies: a portion of Magadan shrimps on ice or live mussels with original sauce will be a great addition to a beautiful date.

 In our drink list, the emphasis is on beer: after all, Lambic is a beer restaurant.
 There is really a lot to choose from: hundreds of varieties from Belgium and other countries of the world, fruit, hop-free, even non-alcoholic!
 And for those who don’t like beer, we offer a wide range of wines, including sparkling wines, cocktails and spirits.